pivotal/docs-tap/getting-started.md

 depend on.

 This experience is made possible in Tanzu Application Platform by using the Services Toolkit component.
-Below are the usecases that are unlocked by Services Toolkit on TAP.
+Below are the use cases that are unlocked by Services Toolkit on Tanzu Application Platform.
 Those marked with Experimental are subject to change.

-### Usecases unlocked by Services Toolkit on TAP
+### Use cases unlocked by Services Toolkit on Tanzu Application Platform

-1. Usecase 1 - Binding an application to a pre-provisioned service instance running in the same namespace.
+* Use case 1 - Binding an application to a pre-provisioned service instance running in the same namespace.
-2. Usecase 2 - Binding an application to a pre-provisioned service instance running in a different namespace on the same Kubernetes cluster.
+* Use case 2 - Binding an application to a pre-provisioned service instance running in a different namespace on the same Kubernetes cluster.
-3. Usecase 3 - Binding an application to a service running outside Kubetnetes (e.g. external Azure DB) (Experimental).
+* Use case 3 - Binding an application to a service running outside Kubetnetes (e.g. external Azure DB) (Experimental).
-4. Usecase 4 - Binding an application to a service instance running on a different Kubetnetes cluster (Experimental).
+* Use case 4 - Binding an application to a service instance running on a different Kubetnetes cluster (Experimental).

 Services Toolkit comprises the following Kubernetes-native components: